htc-ccis2591/fall-2017/_experiences/grocery-list-pt2.md

 - Add a button to save all of the items in the to the local browser storage
 - When the page loads, it should check the local browser storage for saved items and add them to the list.

-To do this, you should go through all of the list items in the grocery list `ul`, pull out the text, and then stash it in an array. __Don't save the HTML elements.
+To do this, you should go through all of the list items in the grocery list `ul`, pull out the text, and then stash it in an array.
+(What code structure would you need to go through all the items in a list?)

+__Don't save the HTML elements.
 Only save the text.__

 Then use the `localStorage` methods:
   - setItem()